sei-protocol/sei-js/packages/react/README.md

 ## Tutorial

-For an in depth tutorial, please see [our documentation](https://docs.seinetwork.io/front-end-development/react-tutorial).
+For an in depth tutorial, please see [our tutorial](https://docs.sei.io/develop/get-started/counter-smart-contract-tutorial/frontend-tutorial) or check out [our documentation](https://sei-protocol.github.io/sei-js/pages/EXAMPLES.html)

 ## Installation